zacharykeeping/SSW.Rules.Content/rules/do-you-make-instructions-at-the-beginning-of-a-project-and-improve-them-gradually/rule.md

 ![Good example - A project with instructions](ProjectDocumentation.jpg)
 :::

-Add a readme.md to your solution (Use [this](https://docs.microsoft.com/en-us/azure/devops/project/wiki/markdown-guidance?view=vsts)  as a guidance for markdown)

 ### Level #2: Lots of documentation (and the \*exact\* steps to Get Latest and compile)